IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 The OTP Exercise Clock

-For private property the market-standard exercise window is 14 calendar days, though the exact window can be negotiated with the seller.
+For private property the market-standard exercise window is 14 calendar days, though you can negotiate the exact window with the seller.
 For HDB resale it is fixed at 21 calendar days.
 Either way, weekends and public holidays count.
-Inside that window the buyer must:
+Inside that window the buyer has to:

 Independent Broker vs Your Bank

-The default move for a Singapore buyer: call the relationship manager at their existing bank.
-That call returns exactly one set of packages.
-Singapore has 16+ MAS-regulated lenders (see the Association of Banks in Singapore).
-The other 15 stay invisible.
+Most Singapore buyers do the same thing first.
+They call the relationship manager at their existing bank.
+That call gives you exactly one set of packages.
+But Singapore has more than 16 MAS-regulated lenders (see the Association of Banks in Singapore), and you never get to see the other 15.

 Feature Bank Officer Independent Broker